 Our hand-picked and comfortable (and sometimes luxurious) accommodations are in the middle of these remarkable animals and habitats, and we can promise you will not be disappointed!

-- Search for unique species with expert guides in some of Africa’s finest parks and habitats
+- Enjoy unique species with expert guides in some of Africa’s finest parks and habitats

 - Embark on a day-long boat trip out into the seabird-rich waters off the coast of Cape Town (weather-permitting)

-- Explore Kruger National Park, Africa’s most wildlife diverse preserve, for fine examples of mega-fauna including big cats, elephants, and more
+- Visit Kruger National Park, Africa’s most wildlife diverse preserve, for fine examples of mega-fauna including big cats, elephants, and more

-- Find signature birds like Cape Rockjumper, Cape Sugarbird, African Penguin, Blue Crane, Saddle-billed Stork, Malachite Sunbird, Lappet-faced Vulture, Bateleur, Kori Bustard, and Southern Ground Hornbill
+- Discover signature birds like Cape Rockjumper, Cape Sugarbird, African Penguin, Blue Crane, Saddle-billed Stork, Malachite Sunbird, Lappet-faced Vulture, Bateleur, Kori Bustard, and Southern Ground Hornbill

 - Experience the peak wildflower bloom at one of the world’s most diverse biomes in the Cape region